Dynatrace/Dynatrace-OneAgent-Puppet-DEPRECATED/ruxit_agent/README.md

 Defaults to '' -> latest

 ####`channel`
 Define the install/update channel you want to use.
+This is for ruxit internal purposes only right now.
 * dev -> development branch (highly unstable)
 * sprint -> development branch (unstable)
 * unstable -> release branch (unstable)